Optimal Algorithms for Latent Bandits with Cluster Structure: INTRODUCTION

 \subsection{Other Related Work}

-\textbf{Contextual Bandits with Latent Structure.} As mentioned earlier, there is a significant line of work \cite{gentile2014online,li2019improved,gentile2017context,li2016collaborative,qi2022neural} on the contextual bandits variant of MAB-LC.
-Note that in our setting, the arm vectors are not observed i.e. the context is hidden.
+\textbf{Contextual Bandits with Latent Structure.} An extensive line of work \citep{gentile2014online,li2019improved,gentile2017context,li2016collaborative,qi2022neural} studies a variant of MAB-LC where every arm is associated with a context vector of dimension $d$ and expected arm reward for any user in a fixed cluster is a unknown linear function (depending only on the cluster and has unit norm) of the context vector.
+Importantly, in our setting, the arm contexts are not observed i.e. the context is hidden.
 In theory, one could apply the results in these works to MAB-LC by associating standard basis vectors to the arms and converting it into a contextual bandit problem.
-However, such a trivial conversion results in a highly sub-optimal regret of $\tilde{O}(\sqrt{\s{M}^2\s{CT}} + \s{M}^3\s{N})$ (see Appendix for a detailed discussion).
-In another work, \cite{zhou2016latent} proposed an explore-then-commit style algorithm, but with sub-optimal regret bound, which in some settings is linear in $\s{T}$.
-In a recent work, \cite{qi2022neural} generalized the work of \cite{gentile2014online} by considering neural networks instead of linear models.
-However, this work has the same drawback (mentioned above) as others in this line.
+However, such a trivial conversion results in a highly sub-optimal regret of $\tilde{O}(\sqrt{\s{M}^2\s{CT}} + \s{M}^3\s{N})$ due to a strong singular value assumption (see Appendix \ref{sec:comparison} for a detailed discussion).
+In other words, the guarantees in this line of work is only useful when the dimension $d$ is much smaller than the number of arms.
+Furthermore, these papers also assume that the unknown parameter vectors corresponding to the clusters are significantly separated - this makes clustering easy with a few initial rounds.
+Importantly, our results/algorithm do not need such a condition - Assumption \ref{assum:matrix} allows the unknown cluster parameters to be as close as possible.
+In a similar line of work, \cite{zhou2016latent} proposed an explore-then-commit style algorithm, but with sub-optimal regret bound, which in some cases is linear in $\s{T}$.